 17. See stars at the Leitner Family Observatory and Planetarium’s free planetarium shows and telescope observations (Tuesday nights only.)
 FREE

-18. Get a taste of history and some of the most famous pizza (a.k.a. “ah-beets”) in America at Frank Pepe’s.
-The signature White Clam Pizza has been ranked the number one pizza in America by The Daily Meal.
+18. Get a taste of history and some of the most famous pizza in America at Frank Pepe’s.
+The signature White Clam Pizza has been ranked No. 1 in America by The Daily Meal.

-19. Cool off with a scoop (or three) of Ashley’s Ice Cream, where the whipped cream is made fresh in the store every day.
+19. Cool off with a scoop (or three) of Ashley’s Ice Cream, where the whipped cream is made fresh in the store daily.
 The kids will love the Frisbee décor and the story of Ashley Whippet.

-21. Walk among the dinosaurs in the Yale Peabody Museum of Natural History and get hands on with the museum’s collection in the Discovery Room.
+21. Walk among the dinosaurs in the Yale Peabody Museum of Natural History and get up close to the museum’s collection in the Discovery Room.

 22. Taste one of Tony's Square Donuts as you ponder the question, “Is it still a donut if it’s square?”

-23. Head to Lighthouse Point Park in the summertime to take a spin on the antique Lighthouse Point Carousel (weekend and holiday afternoons), cool off on the splash pad, perambulate along the beach on the boardwalk, and admire the lighthouse. ($$ parking fee)
+23. Head to Lighthouse Point Park in the summertime to take a spin on the antique Lighthouse Point Carousel (weekend and holiday afternoons), cool off on the splash pad, perambulate along the beach on the boardwalk, and admire the lighthouse (a parking fee applies).
+Fantasy of Lights turns the park into a winter wonderland from Thanksgiving to New Year's Day.

 24. Build something awesome at the Eli Whitney Museum and Workshop.
 Run an American Flyer train from Thanksgiving to New Year’s.

 25. Sail away into the sunset aboard Schooner’s sea vessel.
-Public Sunset Cruises sail weeknights, Harbor Cruises available weekends.
+Public Sunset Cruises sail weeknights, and Harbor Cruises are available weekends.

 Originally published 6/12/15.